Contact Us Contact Us Replicon Login

 5. Do Servers make minimum wage in Arizona?

-Yes, but Under Arizona’s minimum wage law, an employer is allowed to reduce base wage of up to $3.00 less than that of the minimum wage to tipped employees.
+Yes, but under Arizona’s minimum wage law, an employer is allowed to reduce the base wage of up to $3.00 less than that of the minimum wage of tipped employees.

 6. Who is an exempt employee in Arizona?